elastic/powershell/Elastic.Console/README.md

 If `Set-ElasticsearchVersion` is called prior to calling `Invoke-Elasticsearch`, PowerShell tab completion can be used to complete API endpoints and accepted HTTP methods.

+`Invoke-Elasticsearch` is aliased to `es` to make usage more concise.

 ----
 **NOTE**